 Credit strategies.
-The credit strategies program is the third-largest VRS asset class, with \$14.7 billion in assets.
-The program includes investments in high-yield bonds, convertible bonds, bank loans, and direct lending.
+The credit strategies program is the fourth-largest VRS asset class, with \$14.8 billion in assets.
+The program includes investments in high-yield bonds, bank loans, and direct lending.
 Credit strategies investments are intended to provide higher income than bonds and better risk-adjusted returns than stocks.
 All of the program's assets are managed externally.
-The program outperformed its benchmarks for all periods.
-This included a 16.2 percent return for the one-year period, double the benchmark for this period.
+The program outperformed its benchmarks for the one-, three-, five-, and 10-year periods, including outperforming the three-year benchmark by 450 basis points.
+However, credit strategies assets underperformed the benchmark slightly for the fiscal year-to-date period.

 Fixed income.
-The fixed income program is now the fourth-largest VRS asset class, with \$14.6 billion in assets.
+The fixed income program is the fifth-largest VRS asset class, with \$12 billion in assets.
 The program primarily consists of U.S. dollar-denominated securities, such as bonds and money market instruments, which pay a specific interest rate.
-The fixed income program also includes emerging market debt (EMD) and high yield (HY) securities.
+The fixed income program also includes emerging market debt and high yield securities.
 Fixed income investments are typically lower risk relative to most other asset classes and are expected to generate steady returns even in down equity markets.
-Approximately 95 percent of fixed income assets are managed in-house.
+Approximately 96 percent of fixed income assets are managed in-house.
 The program met or outperformed its benchmarks for all periods.